1. Don't forget to send that Venmo request

 6. All you have to do is ask 👩🎓

 Almost everyone's willing to lend a hand to a college student on a budget.
 Many businesses will give you a discount for showing your student ID.
 Picking up a few things in town?
 Ask the cashier if the store has a student discount, many times the answer is yes.
 Shopping online?
 Hit Ctrl+F or ⌘+F and type in "student" and often times you'll find a student discount to sign up for.
 Being money-smart while you shop starts with looking out for the dollars and cents.
 One of the easiest ways to do that is to just ask.
-Fizz has discounts built in, so you don't have to hope and pray for a student discount, or rustle through your bag to find your student ID if there is one.
+The Fizz card has discounts built in, so you don't have to hope and pray for a student discount, or rustle through your bag to find your student ID if there is one.

 7. Use 👏 the 👏 bus.